Download your free The Beta-Factor guide

 Levered beta: Easily observable on the equity markets

-Levered beta, often termed “indebted beta,” quantifies the comprehensive risk of a company's equity.
+Levered beta, often termed “asset beta” quantifies the comprehensive risk of a company's equity.
 It encompasses both the operational risk inherent in its business and the financial risk stemming from its debt structure.

 Determining the levered beta of a publicly traded company is relatively straightforward due to the daily price discovery on stock markets, which provides ample historical price data.
 This data can be utilized to calculate levered beta.